 3. If requesting more than one histology, click the "+" icon on page 3.

 5. Click here to upload your application.

-9. You will receive this message once your application has been received.
+6. You will receive an email receipt once your application has been received.
 At that time there are no additional steps to complete.
 You will be contacted directly by the CCOGC to confirm your application has been received.

 7. The MTA should be signed and submitted at the time of application submission.
 The MTA can be emailed to Linda Costine at Biospecimens@ccogc.net or faxed to 919-879-8438.